juzaweb/docs/plugin/hook-actions.md

 do_action('my.hook', $user);
 ```

 - The first parameter is the name of the hook; you will use this at a later point when you'll be listening to your hook.
 All subsequent parameters are sent to the action as parameters.
 These can be anything you'd like.
-For example you might want to tell the listeners that this is attached to a certain model.
+For example, you might want to tell the listeners that this is attached to a certain model.
 Then you would pass this as one of the arguments.

 - To listen to your hooks, you attach listeners.
 These are best added to file in actions folder in your plugin